Skip to main content

 1. Complexity

-Brazilian companies spend about **2,000 hours per year** to calculate and pay taxes (World Bank).
+Brazilian companies spend about <strong>2,000 hours per year</strong> to calculate and pay taxes (World Bank).
 The OECD average is less than 200 hours.

 2. Regional Inequality

-In Latin America, the average tax burden is **21.3%**.
-Brazil, with its 33-34%, is an outlier, charging **50% more than its neighbors**, which reduces our regional competitiveness.
+In Latin America, the average tax burden is <strong>21.3%</strong>.
+Brazil, with its 33-34%, is an outlier, charging <strong>50% more than its neighbors</strong>, which reduces our regional competitiveness.

-3. The IRBES Index: Why is the Return So Low?
+3. The IRBES Index: Why Is the Return So Low?

-The IRBES (Index of Return of Well-being to Society), calculated by IBPT, crosses the tax burden with the HDI (Human Development Index).
+The <strong>IRBES</strong> (Index of Return of Well-being to Society), calculated by IBPT, crosses the tax burden with the HDI (Human Development Index).
 The goal is to measure State efficiency: how much well-being is generated for each unit of tax collected.

-1st 🇮🇪 Ireland (23.0% Burden)
+🇮🇪 Ireland

 Excellent